 Please make sure to provide us with your most current email address and phone number when purchasing tickets, so that we are able to contact you with the very latest updates.

 Contacting the Ticket Office.

-Please note that our Ticket Office windows are currently closed in conjunction with UC Berkeley's decision to limit campus operations through the spring semester, however there is good news!
+Please note that our Ticket Office windows are currently closed in conjunction with UC Berkeley’s decision to limit campus operations, however there is good news!
 Our Ticket Office phone lines are now open on the following limited hours:

-As our staff will be working remotely and is limited, we ask for your patience during this time with potential phone wait times.
+As our staff is working remotely and is limited, we ask for your patience regarding potential phone wait times.
 Subscriptions for our 2020–21 Season are also available 24/7 online at a reduced service fee: $10 per Subscription order.
 Subscribe online >

 With heavy hearts, Cal Performances is canceling all remaining performances and events in our 2019–20 season, in accordance with recommendations from local, national, and international public health authorities regarding slowing the spread of the novel coronavirus (COVID-19), and in conjunction with UC Berkeley’s decision to limit campus operations through the spring semester.

 Cal Performances will automatically issue refunds for these tickets through their original payment methods.
 We greatly appreciate your patience as we arrange refunds for thousands of ticket purchases.
 Please allow up to three weeks for these transactions to be processed.